marschall/hibernate-batch-sequence-generator/README.md

 Unfortunately these RDBMS are currently not supported

-- due to the lack of sequences MySQL can not be supported
+- MySQL due to the lack of sequence support
 - MariaDB 10.3 works in theory but needs a [pull request](https://github.com/hibernate/hibernate-orm/pull/1930)

 DDL
 ---

-For the best possible performance set the `CACHE` value of the database sequence to the same value as the `"fetch_size"` parameter.
+For the best possible performance the `CACHE` value of the database sequence should be set to the same value as the `"fetch_size"` parameter.

 Hibernate Versions
 ------------------